 The 495 Northern Extension (NEXT) project includes regional improvements that will:

 495 NEXT is a two-mile extension of the current 495 Express Lanes north to the George Washington Memorial Parkway.
-The project is fully funded by the private sector and will drive economic development and improve traffic flow throughout the corridor.
+The project is fully funded by the private sector and includes new Express Lanes connections at the Dulles Toll Road and the George Washington Memorial Parkway, a new 3-mile bicycle and pedestrian trail, and replacement of the old soundwalls throughout the corridor.

 495 NEXT will provide new travel choices that will move 2,500 more people an hour during the rush hour period, while giving commuters an “emergency exit” to escape traffic for when time is most important, providing an option that can cut the travel time in half.
 New express lanes also keep more commuters on the highway and off of neighborhood streets in McLean and Great Falls, improving safety and reducing local congestion.

 What’s NEXT for transit improvements?